 The school is governed by a Board of Trustees who steward the school's long term health, hire and support the Head of School, and attend key strategic initiatives in finance and fundraising.

 Camilo Barrera Acosta is a technology entrepreneur who was born in Colombia and raised in Washington, DC.
-His most recent company, Pay By Group, was a payments software solution that was acquired by a large travel management company.
+His most recent company, Pay By Group, was a payments software solution that was acquired in April 2020.
 He now works at Facebook.
-Camilo has been actively involved in education advocacy and philanthropy for nearly 15 years, including serving on boards at KIPP DC and JumpStart DC.
-Camilo is a graduate of Sidwell Friends School, which spurred his commitment to advancing Quaker education.
-At Sidwell, he has served on the Alumni Executive Board, clerked the San Francisco regional club, and served on the Alumni Philanthropy Task Force.
-He holds a BA from Princeton University.
-Camilo has lived in San Francisco with his labrador retriever, Kipper, since 2011.
+Camilo has been actively involved in education advocacy and philanthropy for 15+ years, including serving on boards at KIPP DC and JumpStart DC.
+Camilo is a graduate of Sidwell Friends School, which spurred his commitment to advancing Quaker education, and where he serves on the board of trustees.
+Camilo holds a BA from Princeton University.
+He has lived in San Francisco since 2011.

 Lucas Fortier Borden is a San Francisco native and a proud member of the SFFS’s first graduating class.
 After nine formative years at Friends, he attended the Bay School of San Francisco where he further strengthened his connection to mindfulness and community, becoming an integral part of the school’s admissions program.
 College on the East Coast brought a change of environment, as did a Junior Year stint in Australia.
 He graduated from Boston College in 2019, majoring in Economics and minoring in Hispanic Studies.
 That summer, Lucas returned home to SF where he worked as a bookseller at Green Apple Books, before taking his current position at Square, Inc. in the legal department.
 For fun, Lucas likes to swim in the bay (no wetsuit required) and create digital art.